 Careers in pathologyFrom investigating infertility to researching neurological disorders, pathology careers are incredibly diverse – each focuses on a different area of prevention, diagnosis and treatment of disease.

-Most pathologists and their scientifically qualified counterparts work in hospitals and laboratories with other doctors and healthcare professionals to identify and treat disease.
+Pathologists are medically or scientifically qualified and work in hospitals and laboratories with other doctors and healthcare professionals.
+Every blood test, biopsy sample, cancer screening test or search for infection will involve a pathology team.
 Many also conduct research, lead on training and education, and act as expert advisors to healthcare organisations and the government.

 Broadly speaking, those working in pathology focus on one of eight areas.
 The four most common are:

-- the chemistry of the body – including chemical pathologists, who help diagnose and plan the treatment of diseases such as diabetes
+- the chemistry of the body, studied by chemical pathologists, who help diagnose and plan the treatment of diseases such as diabetes

-- infection – including microbiologists and virologists, who work together to manage infection.
+- infection, studied by microbiologists and virologists, who work together to diagnose and manage infections in patients and communities.

-Others work in smaller fields, focusing on immunity, genetics and reproduction, toxins and animal disease.
+Other pathologists work in smaller, but no less important, fields, e.g. focusing on immunity, genetics and reproduction, toxins and animal disease.
+There are actually 17 pathology specialties in total, offering a diverse array of career options.

 Choosing your role